phillipsj/phillipsj/input/posts/deploying-dash-to-azure-app-service.md

 ## Step 2: Setup the project folder

-Now lets create a folder and the initial files that we will need.
+Now let's create a folder and the initial files that we will need.

 ```Bash
 $ mkdir dash-azure && cd .